davidusb-geek/emhass/docs/study_case.md

 The `--costfun` is compared with all the possible options: `profit`, `cost`, `self-consumption`.

 The obtained results are presented below.
-These results different behaviors of the optimization algorithm depending on the cost function.
+These results shows different behaviors of the optimization algorithm depending on the cost function.

 ![](./images/optim_results.png)